icosalogic/IcosaLogic_Inverter_PWM/README.md

 - The entire library could use a ground-up refactoring
 - The documentation is incomplete (no big surprise)

-# Examples
+# Platforms and Example Applications
-Because this library is so intimately tied with the hardware details of both the SAMD51 processor on which it runs and the board on which the processor is mounted, each board requires its own example.
+Because this library is so intimately tied with the hardware details of both the SAMD51 processor on which it runs and the board on which the processor is mounted, each board may require its own example application.

 This library has been tested on the following boards:
 - Adafruit ItsyBitsy M4 Express